kragen/peg-bootstrap/peg.md

 the language doesn’t treat it specially.
 I used to call it `s` but it was distracting.)

-There are several cases of the pattern `foos <- foo foos / .`, which means `foos` is zero or more things that match `foo`.
+There are three cases of the pattern `group <- item group / .`, which means `group` is zero or more things that match `item`.
-Because PEGs are greedy and don’t backtrack after returning, `foos` will only ever parse the maximum possible number of `foo` items.
+Because PEGs are greedy and don’t backtrack after returning, `group` will only ever parse the maximum possible number of `item` items.
-It’s not possible for a parsing failure after the `foos` to cause `foos` to backtrack and return a smaller number of `foo` objects, the way it could in a parser for a context-free grammar, although a parsing failure inside the last `foo` will indeed do so.
+It’s not possible for a parsing failure after the `group` to cause `group` to backtrack and return a smaller number of `item` objects, the way it could in a parser for a context-free grammar, although a parsing failure inside the last `item` will indeed do so.
 This allows us to get by
 without a separate scanner for this grammar!
 One minor variation of this pattern